Expatriation Tax Planning

 Unfortunately, new tax laws enacted in 2008 have become more complicated and may not make it easier for expats—even those who have already renounced their citizenship—to be exempted from U.S. tax liabilities.
 The good news is, the U.S. tax code contains provisions that can reduce or even eliminate an expat’s obligation to pay U.S. taxes.
 This is where our international tax attorneys can help you.
 At Castro & Co., we can provide you with sophisticated tax planning services and results-driven counsel to ensure that your rights and assets are protected.

 Our practiced attorneys are ready to help navigate you through expatriation

 tax planning.
 Call (888) 595-5088 to schedule a free, private initial

 Those already living abroad for several years are also welcome!

 Competent Expatriation Tax Planning Strategies

 If you or your family is planning to move offshore for a long period of time, make sure to seek the legal services of Castro & Co. to help you with tax planning.
 Our international tax attorneys are experienced and have helped countless clients with cases similar to yours.
 We fully explain your legal options and address any of your questions and concerns during our consultation.

 Some proven strategies we can use for your case include:

 - Foreign Grantor Trusts

-We are here to help you understand your rights, educate you on the advantages and disadvantages of expatriating when it comes to tax liabilities as well as help you create an effective tax planning strategy that best suits your specific needs.
-We also welcome clients who are already living abroad for several years and are now being hounded by the IRS.
+We are here to help you understand your rights, educate you on the advantages and disadvantages of expatriating when it comes to tax liabilities as well as help you create an effective expatriation tax planning strategy that best suits your specific needs.